khushisham/Smart-Crop-Recommendation-System-using-Machine-Learning/README.md

-# 🌾 Smart Crop Recommendation System using Machine Learning
+# Smart Crop Recommendation System using Machine Learning

-This project is a machine learning-based crop recommendation system that suggests the most suitable crop to grow based on environmental factors like soil nutrients (N, P, K), temperature, humidity, pH, and rainfall.
-The system is trained on real-world agricultural data and uses a Random Forest Classifier for accurate predictions.
+This project is a machine learning-based crop recommendation system that predicts the most suitable crop to cultivate based on environmental features such as soil nutrients (N, P, K), temperature, humidity, pH, and rainfall.
+It uses real-world agricultural data and supervised learning models to deliver accurate predictions.

 ---

-## 📌 Project Highlights
+## Project Highlights

 - Predicts the most suitable crop for cultivation using soil and climate data.
-- Trained and tested multiple machine learning models, including SVM, KNN, Decision Tree, and Ensemble methods.
+- Compares performance of 10+ machine learning models including SVM, KNN, Decision Tree, and Ensemble methods.
-- Random Forest Classifier selected as the final model due to its superior accuracy.
+- Final model selected: Random Forest Classifier due to its superior accuracy.
-- Includes a custom function for real-time crop prediction using user input.
+- Custom prediction function implemented to generate real-time crop recommendations.
-- Available as both a Python script and Jupyter/Colab notebook for ease of use.
+- Demonstrates practical application of AI in agriculture.

 ---

-## 🛠 Tech Stack
+## Tech Stack

-- Programming Language: Python
+- **Language:** Python
-- Libraries Used: pandas, numpy, scikit-learn, matplotlib, seaborn
+- **Libraries:** pandas, numpy, scikit-learn, seaborn, matplotlib
-- Tools: Jupyter Notebook, Google Colab, Python script
+- **Tools Used:** Jupyter Notebook, Python script

 ---

-## 🔍 How It Works
+## How It Works

-1. Load the crop dataset containing features like N, P, K, temperature, humidity, pH, and rainfall.
-2. Perform data cleaning, normalization, and label encoding.
+1. Load and preprocess the agricultural dataset (handle missing values, normalize features, encode labels).
-3. Train multiple classification models and evaluate their performance.
+2. Train multiple machine learning models and compare their accuracy.
-4. Use the best-performing model (Random Forest) for prediction.
+3. Select the best-performing model (Random Forest) based on evaluation metrics.
-5. Implement a custom function that accepts environmental values and returns the most suitable crop.

----

-## 📂 Files in the Repository

-- `recommendation_model.py`: Python script containing the entire ML pipeline and prediction function.
-- `crop_recommendation.ipynb`: Notebook version with step-by-step code and explanations.
-- `Crop_recommendation.csv`: Dataset used for training and testing.
-- `requirements.txt`: List of libraries required to run the project.
-- `README.md`: Project documentation and instructions.

----

-## ▶️ How to Run

-### On Local Machine

-1. Clone the repository and navigate into the folder.
-2. Install the required libraries using the command:
+4. Use the trained model to predict the most suitable crop based on input values like NPK levels, temperature, humidity, pH, and rainfall.